sameeraxiomine/LargeCollections/README.md

 For each of the above `Writable` implementation classes, Kryo Serializers have been provided.

 ## Map Types Supported ##
-There 5 main types of Maps
+There 8 main types of Maps provided are -

 1. TurboKVMap<K,V> - This implementation of `java.util.Map` expects you to provide SerDes classes for key and value classes used with this map.
 Each of the above constructor will take four more trailing parameters